Main Content

 Kathleen John-Alder, RU Landscape Architecture Color Mosaics: A Natural History of the New Jersey Pinelands

-Date of lecture: April 9,2025 Abstract Color is one of the main ways objects are described in science and depicted in art.
-Over time, this has led to the development of references such as Werner’s Nomenclature of Colours, which contains a list of color names, painted color swatches, and examples of animals, plants and minerals displaying those…
+Color is one of the main ways objects are described in science and depicted in art.
+Over time, this has led to the development of references such as Werner’s Nomenclature of Colours, which contains a list of color names, painted color swatches, and examples of animals, plants and minerals displaying those colors.

 A new case study of Hoboken Southwest Resiliency Park, Phase 1 has been published to the Landscape Architecture Foundation’s award-winning Landscape Performance Series!